 How to declare JSON object in Angular | Typescript example

-Sometimes, you want to declare a JSOn object in Angular, JSOn object can contain String, a boolean, the number for primitive values, and Array for nested objects.
+Sometimes, you want to declare a JSOn object in Angular, JSOn object can contain a String, a boolean, the number for primitive values, and an Array for nested objects.

-Let’s see How an array of json objects can be created and initialize
+Let’s see How an array of JSON objects can be created and initialized in an application

 Typescript is the typed language used to check type checks at compile time.
 So in Angular, Each variable must hold a type to specify the type of the type.